aeolusproject/aeolus-website-old/README.md

 * nokogiri (1.5.2 is known to work)
 * adsf (1.1.1 is known to work)

+You can type `bundle install` and it will take care of the dependencies.

 Depending on your operating system, you may need to add the directory with the "nanoc" executable to your $PATH.